nearform/commentami/docs/example-frontend.md

 ## A commentable page

-We have a sample text a we would like to make it commentable.
+We have a simple text and we would like to make it commentable.

 ```
   <h1>Welcome!</h1>